Hey lovely people.

 I didn’t expect...

-it.
-But I trust in God that my language skills will be continuing to grow and I
+I am so excited to be pregnant, it also interferes with my schooling a bit, as the language is coming slowly, so does the rest of it.
+But I trust in God that my language skills will be continuing to grow and I am thankful to have a Chinese roommate.

 Now it has been nearly two years and I have seen God provide for every single one of my needs.
 God has been so faithful to provide financially, to provide friends, to provide us with a home (an apartment I really like and feel like I can call my home) and so many other things.